 It shall be the policy of the East Bonner County Free Library District to issue a universal library card to patrons of other tax-supported public libraries, and college or university libraries without regard to the county, state, province or nation of residence.
 Universal card holders are subject to limitations of service.

-Cash donations may be designated for a specific purpose such as the expansion project, purchase of books, an endowment fund or any other program of your choosing.
+Monetary donations may be designated for a specific purpose such as the purchase of books, an endowment fund or a program of your choosing.

 Your contribution to the Library qualifies for a tax credit under Section 63-3029A of the Idaho Code.
 Your donation may also qualify for federal and state tax deductions for charitable contributions when itemizing on your tax forms.
 Please ask your accountant or tax preparer for more specific information about deductions.

-Print and fill out this formand mail it to:
+Please make all checks payable to "East Bonner County Library" or "EBCL."
+Please print and fill out this formand either mail it to: